Luffa: Other Asian cuisines

+In Sri Lanka, it's called වැටකොළු (Waeṭakola, the Luffa acutangula variety) in Sinhalese and is a common ingredient in curries, even in dried forms.

 In Vietnamese cuisine, the gourd is called "mướp hương" and is a common ingredient in soups and stir-fried dishes.

-In China and Taiwan (where it is called 丝瓜 (sīguā), or in English, "silk melon"), Indonesia (where it is called oyong), and the Philippines (where it is called patola in Tagalog and kabatiti in Ilokano), in Timor-Leste it is also called "patola" or "batola" in Tetum and in Manipur, India, (where it is called sebot) the luffa is eaten as a green vegetable in various dishes.
+In China (where it is called 丝瓜 (sīguā), or in English, "silk melon"), Indonesia (where it is called oyong), and the Philippines (where it is called patola in Tagalog and kabatiti in Ilokano), in Taiwan (where it is called 菜瓜 (càiguā), or in English, "vegetable melon"), in Timor-Leste it is also called "patola" or "batola" in Tetum and in Manipur, India, (where it is called sebot) the luffa is eaten as a green vegetable in various dishes.

 In Japan it is called hechima (へちま) and is cultivated all over the country during summer.
 It is commonly used as a green vegetable in traditional dishes of the Ryukyu Islands (where it is called naabeeraa).
 In other regions it is also grown for uses other than food.

 In Nepal it is called ghiraula and consumed as a vegetable at a young age.
 When it becomes ripe and dried, it is used as a body scrubbing material during bathing.